Beit Yisrael: Religious institutions

 The neighborhood's main synagogue, Beit Yaakov (בית יעקב), was established in 1887 using funds donated by a donor who wished to remain anonymous.
 The marble plaque, which can still be seen on the wall, relates some of the background of the donation:

-There has been much speculation as to the identity of this anonymous donor.
-A local legend relates that a wealthy resident often lent money to local businessmen.
-Once, after forgetting that one of his debtors, Rabbi Shlomo Zalman Porush, the administrator of the cities charity fund, had already repaid his loan, he asked for payment.
+There has been speculation as to the identity of this anonymous donor; a local legend holds that a wealthy resident often lent money to local businessmen.
+Once, after forgetting that one of his debtors, Rabbi Shlomo Zalman Porush, the administrator of the city's charity fund, had already repaid his loan, he asked for payment.
 Rabbi Porush insisted that he had already paid, so they went to Rav Shmuel Salant.
-According to Jewish monetary law, in such a scenario the debtor must swear that he repaid the loan to the creditor.
+In such a scenario, under Jewish monetary law, the debtor must swear that he repaid the loan to the creditor.
 The debtor, even after swearing, and now absolved from paying, paid a second time.
 When the creditor discovered his error, he immediately went back to the debtor in order to return the money.
 Rabbi Porush refused the money, saying he doesn't want to take money which he made an oath over.
-Instead he donated the money to build Beit Yaakov.
+He instead donated the money to build Beit Yaakov.

-The Beit Yaakov synagogue also Known as Beis Yisroel Shtiblach has 6 smaller rooms, known as shteiblach, in which minyanim can be found at almost any hour.
+The Beit Yaakov synagogue also known as "Beis Yisroel Shtiblach" has 6 smaller rooms, known as shteiblach, in which minyanim can be found at almost any hour.
 According to the synagogue administration, more people pray there daily than in any other synagogue in Jerusalem, including the famed Zikhron Moshe shteiblach.
 The entire complex was refurbished and modernized in the last few years.

 To the west of the synagogue building is the Machane Yisrael Yeshiva for baalei teshuva (returnees to religious observance).

 Many other synagogues can be found in Beit Yisrael, owing to the many Jews of various ethnic backgrounds who preferred to pray according to their local custom, including Jews from Dagestan, Kurdistan, Afghanistan, and others.
 There are also many synagogues of various Hasidic sects, including Pinsk-Karlin, Lelov, Lubavitch, and Zvhil.